Official: Haiti’s interim prime minister to step down

 “What we’re calling for is for Haitians to really say this is unacceptable.
 We do not want the international community stating who ought to be in power and what ought to be done.
 It is up to us.”

-The U.S. Embassy issued a brief statement saying it encouraged civil society to play an active role in building consensus in Haiti, adding that it was essential to strengthening democracy.

-The Core Group statement was issued hours after Moïse's wife, Martine, arrived in Haiti on Saturday aboard a private jet clad in black and wearing a bulletproof vest after being released from a hospital in Miami.
-She has not issued a statement or spoken publicly since her return to Haiti as the government prepares for the July 23 funeral that will be held in the northern city of Cap-Haitien.
-Other events to honor Moïse are planned this week in the capital of Port-au-Prince ahead of the funeral.
+The Core Group statement was issued hours after Moïse's wife, Martine, arrived in Haiti on Saturday aboard a private jet clad in black and wearing a bulletproof vest.
+She has not issued a statement or spoken publicly as the government prepares for the July 23 funeral that will be held in the northern city of Port-au-Prince.

-Moïse designated Henry as prime minister shortly before he was killed, but he had not been sworn in.
-The neurosurgeon was previously minister of social affairs and interior minister.
-He has belonged to several political parties including Inite, which was founded by former President René Préval.
+Moïse designated Henry as prime minister a day before he was killed, but he had not been sworn in.

-The upcoming change in leadership comes as authorities continue to investigate the July 7 attack at Moïse's private home with high-powered rifles that seriously wounded his wife.

-Authorities say more than 20 suspects directly involved in the killing have been arrested.
-The majority of them are former Colombian soldiers, most of whom Colombian officials say were duped.
-Another three suspects were killed, with police still seeking additional ones, including an ex-Haitian rebel leader and a former Haitian senator.

 Comments